nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 Contains machine learning scripts using keras(deprecated) or tensorflow.keras.
 Machine learning packages like Numpy, Scikit-Learn and xgboost are required.
 Pandas, Matplotlib, Seaborn are required for data processing and visualization.
 Graphviz and ann_visualizer is used for visualization of neural networks.
 All three methods mentioned in paper are included in this folder, including:

-**features.csv** The csv file containing features and targets of for Method A and Method B extraced from thousands of voltammograms in the *Training Data* folder.

 ## Python Scripts for machine learning